 Each semester, you will take hands-on courses in a variety of areas, including performance, technology, and design.
-Through this structure, you will be given an opportunity to explore the full range of creative possibilities in Theatre before choosing advanced courses in your area of specialization, whether that’s performing or designing.
-These studio courses will be paired with courses in script analysis and Theatre History to ensure that you have the intellectual tools you need to creative insightful and thought-provoking work.
+Through this structure, you will be given an opportunity to explore the full range of creative possibilities in Theatre before choosing advanced courses in your area of specialization, whether that’s performing, designing or directing.
+These studio courses will be paired with courses in script analysis and Theatre History to ensure that you have the intellectual tools you need to create insightful and thought-provoking work.

 Learn by Doing